 Any business which gets small business rates relief, including those in the retail, hospitality or leisure sectors, will receive a cash grant of £10,000 (increased from £3,000 announced in the 11 March Budget).

-The rates holiday and cash grants will be administered by local authorities and should be delivered automatically, without businesses needing to claim.
+The rates holiday and cash grants will be administered by local authorities.

 Sick Pay (SSP) and Benefits

 Self-employed people can now access full universal credit at a rate equivalent to statutory sick pay.

 If you’re a director of a limited company with less than 250 employees, you can pay yourself two weeks of SSP if you need to self-isolate subject to meeting the minimum payroll requirement for SSP.